Democracy in Bangladesh: Quality of democracy

 Bangladesh had a large voter turnout in 2009 and 2018 of 80%.
+Bangladesh scored 0.274 on the electoral democracy index in V-Dem Democracy Indices in 2023.

-However, the differentiation in political ideas for civilians to vote on became limited due to high barriers of entry requiring large amounts of resources, which left only a small segment of the population having the ability to run political campaigns.
+The political competition in Bangladesh is limited due to high barriers of entry requiring large amounts of resources, which left only a small segment of the population having the ability to run political campaigns.
 A small segment of the political class divided among the existing political parties left few new policy alternatives being presented to the public.
 After the elections, only a few procedures for accountability were available to the public for the elected officials.
-After election, members of parliament (MP) often indulged in being 'gatekeepers' of party policies in their constituency rather than serving their voters' interest.
+After the election, members of parliament (MP) often indulged in being 'gatekeepers' of party policies in their constituency rather than serving their voters' interest.
 Voters often felt that their elected MPs either never visited their constituencies or visited infrequently.
 The same voters also felt that the interaction between MPs and their constituents is crucial for positive engagement and to monitor their performances in the parliament.
 In another survey of MPs, only 35 of the elected officials believed that they were being held accountable to their constituents.
 The members of parliament were also often unaware of all of the problems in their constituencies, due to a law permitting members of parliament to represent constituencies they are not from.
 Members of parliament may also be unaware of critical issues in their constituencies as they are based in Dhaka, rather than within their community.

 Political parties in Bangladesh are also often structured in a way that the party leadership remains dynastic.
 As a result, the children of political leaders are expected to be future party leaders.
-Rare changes in party leadership reduced the ability of younger party members to gain higher ranking positions, which also reduced diversification and differentiation of party policies.
+Rare changes in party leadership reduced the ability of younger party members to gain higher-ranking positions, which also reduced diversification and differentiation of party policies.

-Article 70 of the constitution also prevented members of a party to vote against a policy brought forth by other party members of the same party.
+Article 70 of the constitution also prevented members of a party from voting against a policy brought forth by other party members of the same party.
 This also reduced the ability of parliament members on their ability to vote in the interest of their constituents, having been forced to vote in the interests of the party.